 Your plantar fascia is designed to absorb the stress and pressure applied to your feet.
 However, too much pressure on your feet can tear your ligaments and damage your tissues.
 Your body’s natural response to injury is inflammation.
 When your plantar fascia is injured and inflamed the result is heel pain, stiffness, and swelling.

 The medical community believes that plantar fasciitis can develop as a result of overstretching, overuse, misuse, or in relation to a specific medical condition.
 People with obesity are at high risk of developing plantar fasciitis.
-If you have high calf muscles that make it difficult to flex your foot so you can bring your toes towards your shin, then you are prone to developing Plantar Fasciitis.
+If you have high calf muscles that make it difficult to flex your foot so you can bring your toes toward your shin, then you are prone to developing Plantar Fasciitis.

 If you have structural foot problems such as high arches or very flat feet, then you’re at risk of developing Plantar Fasciitis.
 Having tight Achilles tendons can also result in Plantar Fasciitis.
 Your Achilles tendon is the tendon that attaches your calf muscles to your heels.
 Wearing shoes with inadequate support such as soft soles or poor arch support can also lead to plantar fasciitis.